EdApp by SafetyCulture

 HAZWOPER training is part of the OSHA required annual training list as hazardous substances can be harmful to human health and the environment.
 They can also cause a variety of health problems, including cancer, respiratory problems, and skin irritation.

 Occupational Noise Exposure OSHA training requirement is an important standard because it protects workers from the harmful effects of noise exposure.
 Noise can cause hearing loss, which can lead to difficulty communicating, social isolation, and even depression.
-The standard sets limits on noise exposure and requires employers to implement a hearing conservation program to protect workers.
-This program typically includes noise monitoring, audiometric testing, and the provision of hearing protection devices.

 Including this topic helps to ensure that workers are protected from the harmful effects of noise exposure.
-By following the requirements of the standard, employers can help to prevent hearing loss and other health problems, and make sure that their workers are able to hear well and communicate effectively.
+By following the requirements of the standard, employers can help to prevent hearing loss and other health problems and make sure that their workers are able to hear well and communicate effectively.

 Author